Cutthroat Kitchen: Production

 On April 23, 2013, Food Network announced Cutthroat Kitchen as part of a package of new series to be presented on Food Network.

 Episodes

 History

-The episode "My So-Called Trifle" (season 11 episode 11; 3 March 2016) included the show's only instance of an elimination due to injury; a chef cut off the tip of her own finger in the first round and was unable to continue.
+The episode "My So-Called Trifle" (season 12 episode 3, aired on March 13, 2016) included the show's only instance of an elimination due to injury; a chef cut off the tip of her own finger in the first round and was unable to continue.
 The three remaining chefs advanced to the second round, and the one whose first-round dish was judged the best had their funds restored to the original $25,000.
 This episode set records for both the highest total spent by one chef ($35,300) and the lowest amount won ($300).
+This record for least won was only beaten in the newest version, hosted by Brian Malarkey, where one winner won $0 after spending all of their money in the final round.

 Alton Brown announced a hiatus in the fall of 2016, in order to work on new projects.
 However on July 9, 2018, he announced on Twitter, while responding to a fan, that the show was cancelled.

+Cutthroat Kitchen: Knives Out

+In April 2025, Food Network announced that the series would be rebooted in May 2025 as Cutthroat Kitchen: Knives Out, with new host Brian Malarkey.
+Premiering on May 13, 2025, the reboot follows the same basic structure as the original, with four chefs competing to win up to $25,000, but incorporates changes as follows: